To Request an Action Plan to address Low Back Pain Click Here

 So How Does A Holistic Chiropractor Address These Effects

 Holistic Chiropractors use different techniques to address the different effects of stress on the body.
-These consist of the following:
+These Holistic Techniques consist of the following areas being addressed each visit:

-There are many different techniques to address these 6 causes of stress.
+There are many different techniques to address these 7 causes of stress, what we call the 7 Pillars of Health.
 Among these are Applied Kinesiology (AK), BodyTalk, BioMagnetism, Contact Reflex Analysis (CRA), Emotional Freedom Technique (EFT), Nambudripad Allergy Elimination Technique (NAET), NeuroEmotional Technique (NET), NeuroModulation Technique (NMT), Nutritional Response Testing (NRT), Total Body Modification (TBM), among others.
 When you meet with your Holistic Chiropractor, ask about the different techniques they use in the course of treatment and discuss which techniques are needed to address the unique and specific concerns you have.

 By developing a well rounded, multi-faceted treatment plan designed to address both the outwardly expressed signs and symptoms, as well as the underlying cause(s) to those conditions, is the best way to handle all of your health concerns.
 Consider this strongly before taking any steps to restoring your health.